-In Barcelona we stayed at an apartment that had a small patio.
+In Barcelona, we stayed at an apartment that had a rooftop patio.
 It wasn’t an incredible apartment but it was a great price, clean and in a good location.
 I think it was mostly the patio that could have used a bit of tender loving care.
-It might have had a “facelift” since then.
+It might have had a “facelift” since we were there.

-That evening after the tennis we were excited about our first treat, succulent olives!😊 The exceptional fresh taste and quality of the olives in Spain is quite noticeable, at least in comparison to what we are use to eating in Canada.
+That evening after the tennis match we were excited about our first treat, succulent olives!😊 The exceptional fresh taste and quality of the olives in Spain are quite noticeable, at least in comparison to what we are use to eating in Canada.

-The next couple of days in Barcelona was basically used to explore the city, eating some delicious tapas and doing a bit of retail therapy.
+The next couple of days was basically used to explore the city, eating some delicious tapas and doing a bit of retail therapy.

-My (and Bernard’s) love of Spain came in the south.
+My (and Bernard’s) love of Spain came from being in the south.
 So having said that, off we go to Sevilla! 🇪🇸